 Gravesend Town Records

-Town records of Gravesend, beginning in 1646 have been microfilmed and are housed at the NYC Municipal archives.
-Additionally, in the early 20th century, transcriptions of the some of the earliest records were made and, later, microfilmed.
-They are also available at the NYC Municipal Archives and, unlike the original records, are very readable.
+Town records of Gravesend, beginning in 1646 have been microfilmed and are housed t the NYC Municipal archives.
+Additionally, in the early 20th century, transcriptions of some of the earliest records were made and, later, microfilmed.
+They are also available at the archives and, unlike the original records, are very readable.
 In addition to the typical records you would expect, patents, property transfers, taxes, arrests, court proceedings, there are marriage, birth and death records.
-Moreover, while transcribing the records, an "important word index" - people and place names, actions, types of record, etc., was created for each of the first 6 books:
+Moreover, while transcribing the records, an "important word index" - people and place names, actions, types of record, etc.was created for each of the first 6 books:

 Book 1, Town Meetings, 1646 - 1653 (Click the links on the left to access and save the PDF files)